GreeningLab/HydDB-webserver/README.md

 The HydDB is described in Søndergaard1, Pedersen, & Chris Greening (2016) *Scientific Reports* (<https://doi.org/10.1038/srep34212>)

-A mirror of the original webserver is hosted at <https://hyddb.net/>
+A mirror of the original webserver is currently hosted at <https://hyddb.net/>

 ## Installing and hosting the HydDB locally